machinaeX/adaptor-ex-comments/README.md

 The adaptor:ex source code is hostet on gitlab. **This is the github comments outpost**.

-Feel free to leave bug reports and feature requests or ask for help about any part of adaptor:ex in the [discussions](https://github.com/machinaeX/adaptorex-comments/discussions) of this guthub repositories.
+Feel free to leave bug reports and feature requests or ask for help about any part of adaptor:ex in the [discussions](https://github.com/machinaeX/adaptorex-comments/discussions) of this github repositories.

 Documentation and Tutorials: [docs.adaptorex.org](https://docs.adaptorex.org/)